Arnoglossum atriplicifolium - PALE INDIAN PLANTAIN

 Moisture Needs: average-medium to medium-dry

-Origin: Midwest and eastern and part off central North America, see the BONAP distribution map, naturally grows in many habitats - in savannas, prairies, along streams, thickets, upland forests, woodland openings and slopes, on sandy soils to loam soils
+Origin: Midwest and eastern and part of central North America, see the BONAP distribution map, naturally grows in many habitats - in savannas, prairies, along streams, thickets, upland forests, woodland openings and slopes, on sandy soils to loam soils

 Deer/Rabbit Resistant: yes / yes